 - Medication must be delivered to the nurse by the parent and will be kept in the clinic.
 This includes emergency medication.

 - Students are allowed to self-administer emergency medications like rescue inhalers, epi-pens, and/or diabetes treatment ONLY if there is:

-o The nurse has counseled the student and parents to determine the competency of the student and make realistic plans.
+o The nurse has counseled the student and parents to determine the student's competency and make realistic plans.

 o The student complies with the campus safety policy.

 - No district employee may administer herbal/dietary supplements unless prescribed by a physician, provided by the parent, and if required by the Individualized Education Program or 504 plan.
 The rationale for this policy is related to the fact that herbal/dietary supplements are not FDA-approved.